andrebask/thesis/10 - chapter5.md

 > *"Do... or do not.
 There is no try."*
 \begin{flushright}
-Yoda, Star Wars Episode V: The Empire Strikes Back
+Yoda, Star Wars Episode V: The Empire Strikes Back (film, 1980)
 \end{flushright}

 ## A demonstrative instance of the transformation in Java